What's the deal with sleepwalking?

 While sleepwalking is generally the punchline, (especially in comedian Mike Birbiglia’s case) it seems like it shouldn’t exactly be taken lightly in casual conversation.
 So, what should you know about sleepwalking?

 Sleepwalking Wasn’t Always Considered “Normal.”

-According to on findings from 1740 to 1840, sleepwalkers, or “somnambulists” were viewed through very different lenses, depending on your background and beliefs.
+According to research performed at Harvard University on findings from 1740 to 1840, sleepwalkers, or “somnambulists” were viewed through very different lenses, depending on your background and beliefs.
 The research specifically examined the rationale of clergymen, physicians, and lawyers, and their opinions on the causes of sleepwalking are probably pretty close to what you’d expect.

 The clergymen’s perspective involved the belief that people, for lack of a better term, dipped a toe into the afterlife when they were sleepwalking, and hoped to gain insights from them when they woke up.

 Physicians hoped to further their understanding of the connection between psychology and sleep, and increase the limited existing information they had on brain studies.